atomatiki/ansible-directus-install/README.md

 Dispatch this workflow while passing your host IP as an input.

-> got to Actions > Configure docker > run workflow
+> got to Actions > Configure directus > run workflow

-Pass your remote IP and watch it run.
+Pass your remote IP and other variables ... watch it run.